AvivNatan/BeSafeHackathon2025/README.md

 ## **Introduction**

 Our web application provides users with a simple interface to paste text for analysis.
 The core feature of our app is a **content analyzer** that evaluates the provided text and returns feedback indicating whether the content is negative (e.g., violent or inappropriate) or normal.
-This functionality is aimed at promoting safer communication and fostering a positive online environment.
+In addition, the app includes a **login and registration system** to allow users to save and view their message history.

 ---

 ## **Progress Overview**
 1. **Frontend Development:**
-   - Designed an intuitive user interface where users can paste text for analysis.
+   - Designed an intuitive user interface where users can:
+     - Register or log in to their account.
+     - Paste text for analysis on the main page.
+     - View their history of analyzed messages.
    - Integrated a feedback mechanism to display analysis results in real-time.

 2. **Backend Development:**
+   - Developed a secure login and registration system with hashed passwords.
-   - Developed an analyzer engine to classify text as negative or normal.
+   - Created an analyzer engine to classify text as negative or normal.
-   - Set up API endpoints to process text inputs and return analysis results.
+   - Set up API endpoints to process text inputs, return analysis results, and retrieve user message history.
-   - Utilized **MongoDB** for managing and storing text analysis logs.
+   - Utilized **MongoDB** for managing and storing user data, including credentials and message logs.

 3. **Hackathon Goal:**
-   - Deliver a working prototype to demonstrate how the app promotes online safety by identifying potentially harmful content.
+   - Deliver a working prototype that highlights the app’s ability to enhance online safety through secure user interactions and advanced content analysis.

 ---